destinetheanalyst-del/N.E.W.D.A.Y.-App/README.md

   # NEWDAY

   This is a code bundle for NEWDAY.
-The original project is available at https://www.figma.com/design/DoaOACqtjWogAHsVHnXlYQ/NEWDAY.

   ## Running the code